quicwg/base-drafts/draft-ietf-quic-http.md

 Correspondingly, a proxy MUST send a TCP segment with the RST bit set if it detects an error with the stream or the QUIC connection.

-## Stream Priorities {#priority}
+## Request Prioritization {#priority}

 HTTP/QUIC uses the priority scheme described in {{!RFC7540}}, Section 5.3.
-In this priority scheme, a given stream can be designated as dependent upon another stream, which expresses the preference that the latter stream (the "parent" stream) be allocated resources before the former stream (the "dependent" stream).
-Taken together, the dependencies across all streams in a connection form a dependency tree.
-The structure of the dependency tree changes as PRIORITY frames add, remove, or change the dependency links between streams.
+In this priority scheme, a given request can be designated as dependent upon another request, which expresses the preference that the latter stream (the "parent" request) be allocated resources before the former stream (the "dependent" request).
+Taken together, the dependencies across all requests in a connection form a dependency tree.
+The structure of the dependency tree changes as PRIORITY frames add, remove, or change the dependency links between requests.

+HTTP/2 defines its priorities in terms of streams whereas HTTP over QUIC identifies requests.
+The PRIORITY frame {{frame-priority}} identifies a request either by identifying the stream that carries a request or by using a Push ID ({{frame-push-promise}}).
+Other than the means of identifying requests, the prioritization system is identical to that in HTTP/2.

+Only a client can prioritize requests.
+A server MUST NOT send a PRIORITY frame.

 ## Server Push